Trending Topics

 Check with local and state websites for resources, and take things one step at a time.

-This article, originally published in December 2020, has been updated.
+This article, originally published in December 2020, has been updated with additional information.

 Rachel Engel is an award-winning journalist and the senior editor of FireRescue1.com and EMS1.com.
 In addition to her regular editing duties, Engel seeks to tell the heroic, human stories of first responders and the importance of their work.
 She earned her bachelor’s degree in communications from Cameron University in Lawton, Oklahoma, and began her career as a freelance writer, focusing on government and military issues.
 Engel joined Lexipol in 2015 and has since reported on issues related to public safety.
 Engel lives in Wichita, Kansas.
 She can be reached via email.